-The Festival will bring together diverse individuals and organisations including from governments, civil society, the UN, business, cities, academia as well as youth representatives and interested citizens.
-If you are interested in the SDGs, you should come to the Festival.
+The Festival will bring together diverse individuals and organisations from governments, civil society, the UN, businesses, cities, academia, as well as youth representatives and interested citizens.
+If you are working to advance the SDGs and connecting with the network to maximize impact you should come to the Festival.
 It’s that simple.

 Specifically, you will:

 - Acquire knowledge, build skills and learn about new tools that can help you to act more efficiently for Agenda 2030 in your daily tasks.

 - Meet diverse individuals and organizations with whom to partner to create synergies and help you better reach your organizational goals.

 - Be inspired by the creativity, dynamism and innovation, including elements you can take home to use in your local context.

 - Present your latest projects, achievements and approaches and let your fellow participants learn from you.